emacsfodder/emacs-theme-creamsody/README.md

 A color theme for Emacs.
 Straight from the soda fountain.

-## Autothemer
+How it was made

+Creamsody was built with [Autothemer](https://github.com/jasonm23/autothemer) and [Kurecolor](https://github.com/emacsfodder/kurecolor).
-Creamsody uses autothemer which dramatically improves coding comfort when writing themes for Emacs.
+They dramatically improve developer happiness when writing themes for Emacs.

-If you're making Emacs themes, get it.
+If you're making Emacs themes you should check them out.

 ## Installation